viharoszsolt/AHFS/README.md

 ## Running the algorithm on a demo dataset

 The chosen demo dataset is Boston Housing, which consists of 13 features.
 AHFS can be executed by running the first section of the script in ahfs_test.m.
 The time evolution of the model error can be plotted by running the second section.
-The result can be seen on the figure below.
+The result can be seen in the figure below.

 Runtime approximately equals 40 seconds using Intel Core i7-9750H CPU @2.60GHz (running the algorithm is a CPU intensive process).